Shaf8808/PP4-news-site/README.md

 - [Django](https://www.djangoproject.com/): Main python framework used in the development of this project
 - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): authentication library used to create the user accounts
 - [ElephantSQL](https://www.elephantsql.com/) was used as the database for this project.
-- [Heroku](https://dashboard.heroku.com/login) - was used as the cloud based platform to deploy the site on.
+- [Heroku](https://dashboard.heroku.com/login) - was used as the cloud-based platform to deploy the site on.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
-- [Font Awesome](https://fontawesome.com/) - Used for icons in information bar.
+- [Font Awesome](https://fontawesome.com/) - Used for icons in the information bar.
 - [GitHub](https://github.com/) - Used for version control and agile tool.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
 - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code
 - [Jshint](https://jshint.com/) - used to validate javascript
-- [Coolors](https://coolors.co/) - Used to create colour palette.
+- [Coolors](https://coolors.co/) - Used to create a colour palette.
 - [Google Sheets](https://docs.google.com/spreadsheets) - used to create the database schema design
-- [Grammerly](https://app.grammarly.com/) - used to proof read the README.md
+- [Grammerly](https://app.grammarly.com/) - used to proofread the README.md
 - [Summernote](https://summernote.org/): A WYSIWYG editor to allow users to edit their posts
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to manage Django Forms
 - [Cloudinary](https://cloudinary.com/): the image hosting service used to upload images